-Project developers shall register their projects with the SRN via http://ditjenppi.menlhk.go.id/srn .
+Project developers shall register their projects with the SRN via the following platform: https://srn.menlhk.go.id/ index.php?r=home%2Findex .
 The data will then be validated by the SRN administrator.
 Following the validation, the administrator shall issue a registry number and the projects shall be verified.
 The verification process is based on the procedures set out in sectoral regulations and pursuant to ISO standards.
 In addition, the MOEF may issue certificates of appreciation to verified contributors of climate change projects.